Hyundai IONIQ 5 (2021 - 2023) used car model guide

 As usual with this class of EV, an IONIQ 5 spears away from rest, though not in quite as pointlessly frantic a manner as some of its rivals.
 Most original buyers chose the mid-range rear driven model with a 217PS electric motor and the larger 73kWh battery, good for up to 298 miles of range.
 The same battery powers a top 305PS AWD variant with electric motors at both front and rear (that's good for 285 miles).
 Or you can choose a rear-driven variant with a smaller 58kWh battery, which is restricted to 238 miles.
 Whichever version you choose, on the move, you'll find this car set-up primarily for comfort, though it does clatter a bit over nastier tarmac tears.
 Things smooth out a bit on the highway though, where you'll find yourself more inclined to appreciate the ride and handling benefits supposedly inherent in this car's market-first adoption of integrated drive axle technology, which combines driveshafts and wheel bearings, supposedly to the benefit of ride comfort and handling stability.

 Another IONIQ 5 first - for this segment anyway - was the adoption of the 800 volt charging infrastructure made possible by this car's sophisticated E-GMP electrified platform.
 That allowed this car to use the new generation of super-rapid battery stations that could charge at up to 350kW: many rivals at the time of this car's launch were limited to charging at 125kW.
-Use the 50kW public charger you're much more likely to find and you'll be able to charge the 73kWh battery from 10-80% in 56 minutes and 30 seconds (no harm in being exact); it'd take 10 hours and 53 minutes to charge the 73kWh batter from 0-100% using a home 10.5kW 3 phase garage wallbox.
+Use the 50kW public charger you're much more likely to find and you'll be able to charge the 73kWh battery from 10-80% in 56 minutes and 30 seconds (no harm in being exact); it'd take 10 hours and 53 minutes to charge the 73kWh battery from 0-100% using a home 10.5kW 3 phase garage wallbox.
 Preserving charge will be that much easier to do if you make frequent use of the car's 'i-Pedal' feature, the most extreme of the various brake regen settings you can select using the provided steering wheel paddles.
 A wheel-mounted mode button also gives you settings ('Eco', 'Normal' and 'Comfort') that tailor steering feel and throttle response.

 + More